Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 | Water softener only | £600–£1,500 | £80–£150 salt | Whole house limescale — NOT drinking water contaminants |

 Our recommendation: If budget allows only one — choose based on your primary concern.
-Appliance and limescale protection?
-Softener.
-Drinking water quality, PFAS, lead, and health protection?
+Appliance and limescale protection across the whole house?
+Water softener.
+Drinking water quality, PFAS, lead, and health protection at the tap you drink from?
 Reverse osmosis every time.

 Best choice: Reverse Osmosis System — Removes 95–99% of calcium and magnesium at the drinking tap.
-For whole-house limescale protection, add a water softener.
+For whole-house limescale protection across all appliances and showers, add a separate water softener.

 Best choice: Reverse Osmosis or NSF P473 Certified Carbon Block — RO membranes physically block PFAS molecules.
 Solid carbon block filters with NSF P473 certification also reduce PFAS significantly.
 Standard Brita-style jug filters do not reliably remove PFAS.